jessfraz/blog/content/post/personal-infrastructure.md

 I also went over all of this on my talk on [Over Engineering my Laptop / Container Linux on the Desktop](https://docs.google.com/presentation/d/17Hml1iFqdXElxOcrh9caQSC5px5mDgaS015Vhaz42ZY/edit?usp=sharing).
 This includes all the reasons why I have continuous integration as well.

+I have a script to cleanup the registry of old images [clean-registry](https://github.com/jessfraz/dotfiles/blob/master/bin/clean-registry).
+This deletes old registry blobs that are not used in the latest version of the tag.
+I don't really care about old images and I don't want to have a huge registry filled with old shit.
+There is a [jenkins DSL](https://github.com/jessfraz/jenkins-dsl/blob/master/projects/maintenance/garbage_collect_registry.groovy) to run this.

 ### Git Server

 I host my own git server.
 You